intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 * `weights_path`  The HDF5 file path containing the pre-trained keras model weights.
 Default to be `None` if you choose not to load weights.
 In this case, initialized weights will be used for the model.
 * `by_name`  Whether to load the weights of layers by name.
 Use this option only when you load the pre-trained weights.
 Default to be `False`, meaning that  weights are loaded based on the network's execution order topology.
 Otherwise, if it is set to be `True`, only those layers with the same name will be loaded with weights.

-We support loading files from any Hadoop-supported file system URI.
+We support loading model and weight files from any Hadoop-supported file system URI.
 ```python
 # load from local file system
 bigdl_model = Model.load_keras("/tmp/model.json")